Luis-omega/HaskellTutorialForMaths/posts/SetupOfAHaskellProject.md

 And make the changes inside the files to reflect this change.

 First we create the **tests** folder and move the **MyLibTest.hs** to it.
-(We assume you are using *nix operating system or wls)

 At the root of the project